Good American Speech: Origins

 According to the vocal coach and drama professor Dudley Knight, in the 19th century through the early 20th century, formal public speaking in the United States primarily focused on song-like intonation, lengthily and tremulously uttered vowels (including overly articulated weak vowels), and a booming resonance.
-He also asserts that, when the 20th century began, "American actors in classical plays all spoke with English accents", due to the high prestige of English Received Pronunciation (RP), with features such as non-rhoticity, or R-dropping: in spoken English, the deleting of the phoneme //r// everywhere except before vowel sounds.
-A study coauthored by linguist William Labov describes that non-rhoticity, "as a characteristic of British Received Pronunciation, was also taught as a model of correct, international English by schools of speech, acting, and elocution in the United States up to the end of World War II.
+He also asserts that, when the 20th century began, "American actors in classical plays all spoke with English accents", due to the high prestige of English Received Pronunciation (RP), the standard accent of England, a label that emerged in the 1920s.
+One of the most notable RP features is non-rhoticity, or R-dropping: the deleting of the phoneme //r// everywhere except before vowel sounds.
+The authors of the 2006 work Atlas of North American English describe non-rhoticity "as a characteristic of British Received Pronunciation, was also taught as a model of correct, international English by schools of speech, acting, and elocution in the United States up to the end of World War II.
 It was the standard model for most radio announcers".
-Linguist Geoff Lindsey argues that another major contribution to the RP elements in early Hollywood sound films is the simple fact that many of the actors themselves originated from around the British Commonwealth.
+Linguist Geoff Lindsey argues that another major contribution to the RP elements in early Hollywood sound films is the simple fact that many of the actors themselves originated from around the British Commonwealth, throughout which RP was the educated standard.

 Even before the early 20th century, ordinary Eastern New England accents as well as Northeastern elite accents spoken by groups like the New York elite and the Boston Brahmins, the coastal New England upper class, already shared notable features with RP such as non-rhoticity and the trap–bath split.
-Boston was the American center for training in elocution, public speaking, and acting at this time; therefore, these Northeastern-originated accents also likely contributed to the sound then becoming popular in the American theatre.
-In particular, educated Northeastern American and RP accents already were regarded as prestigious before, and during the early decades of, the 20th century.
+Boston was the American center for training in elocution, public speaking, and acting in the very early 20th century; therefore, these Northeastern-originated accents also likely contributed to those features becoming popular in American theatre and cinema.
+Educated Northeastern American and RP accents already were regarded as prestigious before, and during the early decades of, the 20th century.

-The codification of a Mid-Atlantic accent for American classrooms is largely credited to the Australian phonetician William Tilly (né Tilley), who championed a version of the accent that, for the first time, was standardized with an extreme and conscious level of phonetic consistency.
+The codification of a Mid-Atlantic accent for American classrooms was largely initiated by the Australian phonetician William Tilly (né Tilley), who championed a version of the accent that, for the first time, was standardized with an extreme and conscious level of phonetic consistency.
 Teaching in Columbia University's extension program in New York City from 1918 to around the time of his death in 1935, he sought to popularize his standard of a "proper" American pronunciation for teaching in public schools and using in one's public life.
 A proponent of precise phonetic transcription, Tilly was perhaps the most influential speech instructor in the U.S. in the first half of the 20th century.
 Calling his new standard World English, he mostly attracted a following of English-language learners and New York City public-school teachers.
 Ordinary Americans have the tendency to perceive World English as sounding British, which Tilly's students sometimes acknowledged and other times denied.
 According to Dudley Knight: